Syrian, Iraqi forces say U.S. bombs military border positions, U.S. denies

 A U.S. official, speaking on the condition of anonymity, said the U.S. military was concerned that Popular Mobilisation Forces could retaliate against American forces in Iraq.
 The official said the Pentagon was going out of its way to publicly make clear that it was not involved in the strike in order to minimize the risk of retaliation.

-The United States acknowledges that it has about 5,200 troops in Iraq that are part of a coalition fighting Islamic State militants.
+The United States has about 5,200 troops in Iraq that are part of a coalition fighting Islamic State militants.

 "OCCUPYING FORCES"